DariusSchneider/SparkViewer/README.md

 ### start the jar

 The jar can directly be started with java.
-You can use the prebuild jar of the repository or use your builded jar file.
+You can use the prebuild jar of the repository (build with java version "1.8.0_71") or use your builded jar file.

 Example start script for windows spark localmode:
 ```